Are you a digital nomad looking for a new adventure in Puerto Rico?

 Its residents are known as Culebrenses, and there are only around 2,000 of them.

-There aren’t any high-rise hotels or major stores, but you will find plenty of greenery and quiet.
+There aren’t any high-rise hotels or major stores, but you will find plenty of greenery and stillness.

 There are at least ten beaches here, including a sizable wilderness area known as Culebra National Wildlife Refuge.